 “If someone is unemployed or underemployed, unsheltered, or has a family, regularly paying fines and fees, much less paying them off, is extremely difficult,” Alexes Harris, a sociologist at the University of Washington who studies monetary sanctions, told me in April when Virginia adopted a similar law.
 “Adding the burden of suspending or revoking their driver’s licenses creates more disadvantages that have a cascading effect.”

 Those who continue using their cars to get to their jobs can get prosecuted for driving on a suspended license, and these prosecutions—much like the original financial obligations—are very racially disparate.

 Twenty-six percent of those prosecuted for driving on a suspended license are Black and Native, according to the Oregonian.
 These groups make up 4 percent of Oregon’s population.

 Oregon is the ninth state to prohibit driver’s license suspensions over unpaid fines and fee.
-It joins California, Idaho, Kentucky, Montana, Mississippi, West Virginia, Virginia, and Wyoming, according to comprehensive tracking by the Fines and Fees Justice Center’s comprehensive national tracker.
+It joins California, Idaho, Kentucky, Montana, Mississippi, West Virginia, Virginia, and Wyoming, according to the Fines and Fees Justice Center’s comprehensive national tracker.